How to buy an S&P 500 index fund

 It’s actually easy to find an S&P 500 index fund, even if you’re just starting to invest.

-Part of the beauty of investing in index funds is that an index fund will have exactly the same stocks and weightings as another fund based on the same index.
+Part of the beauty of index funds is that an index fund will have exactly the same stocks and weightings as another fund based on the same index.
 In that sense, it would be like walking into five McDonald’s restaurants serving exactly the same food: which one would you choose?
 You’d probably select the restaurant with the lowest price, and it’s the same with index funds.